Table of Contents

 QWF is committed to taking reasonable steps to:

-- Host events where participants feel safe and welcome,
+- Host events where participants feel safe and welcome

-- Publicize the policy at QWF-organized events and online spaces,
+- Publicize the policy at QWF-organized events and online spaces

 - Prevent unsafe spaces by:

-- Putting in place a procedure for handling disclosures;
+- Putting in place a procedure for handling disclosures

-- Promoting respect among individuals.
+- Promoting respect among individuals

-Statement to Read
+Statement to Be Read at Events

-The following statement, initiated at the 2019 QWF Literary Awards Gala, is to be read by the host at events organized by QWF (social gatherings, networking events, and the awards gala).
-See exceptions in Section 2: Policy Scope.
+The following statement is to be read by the host at events organized by QWF (social gatherings, networking events, and the awards gala).

 2. Policy Scope